I can fully understand why someone who is considering becoming a comedian could get easily stuck in what I can only

 Well, let’s see if I can help you get out of “research mode” and onto the stage as a comedian who’s getting the laughs they want in the shortest time possible.

-Here are the steps that I recommend you take to quickly determine if the type of info I provide will be beneficial to you in your stand-up comedy adventures:
+Here are the steps that I recommend that you take to quickly determine if the type of info I provide will be beneficial to you in your stand-up comedy adventures:

 Step 1: Take just 15 minutes and review any 3 articles on the Top Ten page.

 If you don’t connect with the 3 articles you select to review in any way…

-In other words, you need to seek out resources other than what I have available and that better meet your expectations about what you believe stand-up comedy to be.
+In other words, you will need to seek out resources other than what I have available and that better meet your expectations about what you believe stand-up comedy to be.

-I’m not trying to be inconsiderate – I’m trying to save you some time so you can focus your research efforts elsewhere if needed.
+I’m not trying to be inconsiderate – I am trying to save you some time so you can focus your research efforts elsewhere if needed.

 But if you can absorb and connect with the information provided in the 3 articles that you select, then…

 If you can absorb and connect with the information provided in that lesson as it applies to using your already developed comedy talent, then…

 Step 3: Review the 5 free lessons in Training Module 1 of the Killer Stand-up Online Course.

 If you get that far, your total time investment will only be about 2 hours and you will have a very good idea if what I provide new comedians will help you get the laughter results you want when you do finally hit the stage.

-And if that can’t get you out of “research mode” and up on the stand-up comedy stage in the shortest time possible, nothing I have to offer will.
+And if that cannot get you out of “research mode” and up on the stand-up comedy stage in the shortest time possible, nothing I have to offer will.

 Otherwise, I can only wish you the very best in your research efforts to get the information you need about becoming a comedian and producing a stand-up comedy act that will get you the big laughs from beginning to end.